estnltk/word2vec-models/README.md

 ### Training Data
 The corpus consists of 16M sentences, 55M words and 3M types.
 Lemmatized version of the corpus contains 2M types.
+Corpus preprocesing, including tokenization and lemmatization, have been performed using `estnltk` toolkit.

 ### Usage
 The models can be used with [word2vec](https://code.google.com/p/word2vec/) tools or [gensim](https://radimrehurek.com/gensim/).